ati-ozgur/Computing-Communities-in-Large-Networks-using-Random-Walks/README.md

 - Added missing datasets to repository

+# OLD README

-# Computing communities in networks using random walks
+## Computing communities in networks using random walks

 This project implements the paper [1] that proposes a random-walk based algorithm Walktrap to efficiently find clusters in graphs.
 Also, I add extensive comparison tests with other algorithms and results from experiments on randomly-generated as well as real-world networks.